RishabhRD/450DSA/dynamic_programming/important.md

 Here realizing that it's can be solved with DP if we replace 1 with -1 and 0 with 1.
 Then it's just like largest contiguous sum problem.
 We can use DP or kadane algorithm

+## 28.cc : Minimum number of jumps

+Here DP is not the best solution.
+Best solution is O(n) and O(1) space, where we maintain steps we can make, maximum index we can reach and total jumps.